konsumer/mechmidi1/README.md

 - Install [EasyEDA](https://easyeda.com/)
 - move things in schematice however you want, or add/remove anyhting you like.
 Make sure to update PCB (alt-I.) The 2040 is maxed-out for GPIO, but the layout should be simple enough to modify (unroute all, then do your business with nets like `COL0`, `ROW0`, etc, then auto-route.)
 I recommend replacing the chip wityh somerthing bigger if you want to do ther stuff (see [picoadk](https://www.tindie.com/products/datanoisetv/picoadk-audio-development-kit-raspberry-rp2040/) for a nice 2040 firmware for larger pico, with sound-generatin in mind!)

-> [!NOTE]
-> I ended up recreating/improving project in EasyEDA because it was easier with [jlcpcb](https://jlcpcb.com/), which is pretty cheap for making the PCB and assembly.
-This means the [kicad stuff](kicad) is not totally up-to-date, but I left it, if anyone is interested.
-It should still work, but it's not tested, and it's layed-out a bit differently.

 ### software

 If you want to change how the software works, I have created a [simple lib](firmware/midimech1.py) to interact with the existing hardware in [CircuitPython](https://circuitpython.org/).
 See how I use it in [sequencer.py](firmware/sequencer.py).
-If you chnage the hardware, you will probly need to also modify these.
+If you change the hardware, you will probly need to also modify these.

-### TODO

-- I need to actually create the sequencers and stuff
-- [SAM](https://docs.dream.fr/pdf/Serie2000/SAM_Datasheets/SAM2695.pdf) chip can do a ton of stuff, demos should use effects and things